-The State of Massachusetts uses a mathematical formula that weighs all of these factors to determine the amount of child support that one spouse will pay to the other.
-You can see the MA guideline child support that you or your spouse should pay the other person by using this free 2018 Massachusetts Child Support Calculator.
-You can also download and fill out this June 15, 2018 Massachusetts Child Support Guidelines Worksheet.
-This version of the worksheet is required for all court cases beginning June 15, 2018.
+The State of Massachusetts uses a mathematical formula that weighs these factors to determine the amount of child support that one spouse will pay to the other.
+For child support court orders after October 3, 2021, you can use this newest, October 4, 2021 MA child support calculator.
+This online calculator will generate a court-ready, filled in Child Support Guidelines Worksheet.
+You can see the MA guideline child support that you or your spouse should have paid the other person for court orders between June 15, 2018 and October 3, 2021 by using this free 2018 Massachusetts Child Support Calculator.
+(For orders before October 3, 2021, you can also download and fill out this June 15, 2018 Massachusetts Child Support Guidelines Worksheet, separately, but it is much more difficult to understand than the online version.)

 Massachusetts laws regarding child support are clearer and more specific than laws about alimony, division of assets, and other financial aspects of divorce.
 The government and courts will also play a much more active role in administering child support and making sure it is paid than they will for other parts of a separation agreement.
 The Massachusetts Department of Revenue (the agency that collects MA state taxes), for example, has a Child Support Enforcement arm.
 It can directly take child support payments from a person’s wages (‘wage assignment’) and give them to the child support recipient, and it can directly seize funds from bank accounts, suspend licenses, and put liens on property when someone hasn’t paid their child support.

-There were serious math and logic errors in the way that the 2017 Child Support Guidelines were implemented between September 15, 2017 and June 14, 2018.
+There were serious math and logic errors in the way that the 2017 Child Support Guidelines were initially implemented, for the period between September 15, 2017 and June 14, 2018.
 The people who put together the September 15, 2017 Child Support Guidelines Worksheet were not able to translate the intentions of the 2017 Child Support Guidelines into formulas and numbers correctly.
-(These problems have been largely corrected in the June 15, 2018 Child Support Guidelines Worksheet.)
+These problems were corrected in the June 15, 2018 Child Support Guidelines Worksheet.